oschrenk/machines/README.md

 After casks are installed you can already start important apps and configure them

 - 1Password.
 Login, let it sync.
 - Chrome.
-Login, synchronize, then log into services.
+Login, synchronize, log into services.
     - Grammarly
     - Instapaper
 * Karabiner Elements.
 It will trigger a "System Extensions Blocked" popup.
 Click on "Open Security Preferences" and press "Allow".